ZSUS X99-8D4

 Revisions

-There are at least two versions floating around.
-The main difference is M.2 support – the first revision only works with NVMe drives, while the second has jumpers to switch to NGFF mode.
-We haven’t identified other changes between revisions.
+At least two revisions exist.
+The main difference is M.2 support: the first revision works with NVMe drives only, while the second adds jumpers to switch the slot to NGFF (SATA) mode.
+We haven’t identified other changes.

 BIOS Capabilities

-The stock BIOS runs on American Megatrends code, lacks any modern graphical interface, and has all the typical issues you’d expect from Chinese firmware.
+The stock BIOS is based on American Megatrends code, lacks a modern GUI, and carries the typical constraints you’d expect from this class of firmware.

-Unfortunately, this board’s obscure chipset creates real headaches for BIOS backup and flashing.
-Standard tools like Intel Flash Programming Tool simply don’t work with HM55.
-You can try Afudos/Afuwin, but that only creates a BIOS region dump.
-Full flashing and backup requires a hardware programmer!
+Unfortunately, the oddball HM55 platform creates real headaches for backup and flashing.
+Standard tools like the Intel Flash Programming Tool don’t work with HM55.
+AFUDOS / AFUWIN can dump only the BIOS region.
+Full flashing and full backup require a hardware programmer.

-However, if you’ve got a programmer handy, you might be able to flash BIOS files from similar boards like the Huananzhi X99-P4T and Huananzhi X99E-K4.
+If you do have a programmer, you might be able to flash firmware from similar boards such as the Huananzhi X99‑P4T or Huananzhi X99E‑K4 — proceed at your own risk.

 ChipsetBIOS version & dateRam TimingsReBARUnlocked CPU OCTurbo Boost unlockUndervoltNotes & Link